 Let’s take Microsoft (MSFT), for example.
 On Wednesday afternoon, MSFT closed at $25.45, and Q3 earnings are set to be released after the bell.
 Fortunately for MSFT, earnings are fantastic, and on Thursday morning, the price “gaps up” to $27.10.

-A savvy trader has been doing his homework and believes the earnings report is over-inflated, the market overreacted, and the price will wash back down.
+A savvy trader has been doing homework and believes the earnings report is over-inflated, the market overreacted, and the price will wash down.

 So what does he do?
 He “fades the gap” and shorts 1,000 shares of Microsoft at $27.05.
-Sure enough, the gap was short-lived, the price swiftly fell to $25, and he made a tidy profit.
+The gap was short-lived; the price swiftly fell to $25, and he made a tidy profit.

 An alternative approach to range trading is breakout trading.
 To trade this approach, you wait for the range to break the trade.
 At the same time, you assume that the price will continue in the same direction once the range breaks.

 Originally referred to as spread trading, scalpers exploit the small price gaps in the bid-ask spread.
-Typically, traders who scalp are in and out of positions within minutes or even seconds.
+Typically, scalp traders are in and out of positions within minutes or seconds.

-Scalping highly liquid stocks involve taking quick profits while minimizing risk.
-To do so, scalpers utilize over/underbought, support and resistance zones, and trendline trading to make quick profits from small moves.
+Scalping highly liquid stocks involves taking quick profits while minimizing risk.
+To do so, scalpers utilize over/underbought, support and resistance zones, and trendline trading to profit quickly from small moves.

 Emotional trading is an account wrecker.
-Once emotions have been controlled, the next aspect in learning how to be a successful momentum trader would be the skills or the competitive edge.
+Once emotions have been controlled, the next aspect in learning to be a successful momentum trader would be the skills or the competitive edge.
 In trading, there is no such thing as not having losses.
-There’ll be times when the market makes an unexpected move.
-The trick here is to make sure that all of the wins are simply more than the losses.
+There will be times when the market makes an unexpected move.
+The trick here is to ensure that all the wins outweigh the losses.
 This is why one would need to have some edge in their belt.

 When most people start trading, they’re immediately results-oriented.
-Put simply; they only see the money behind the activity.
+But, they only see the money behind the activity.
 When they only look at the possible profits, they will immediately become clouded about how the process should go and how to increase skills.

 Unlike gambling, day trading is an art that needs to be perfected over time.
-With that in mind, it is more important to have a process-oriented mindset when it comes to trading.
+With that in mind, it is more important to have a process-oriented mindset when trading.

 Frequently Asked Questions

-- Decide much money you need to live on each month
+- Decide how much money you need to live on each month

-- Figure out how long you can afford to live without a steady paycheck coming in
+- Figure out how long you can afford to live without a steady paycheck.

 - Create a trading plan on how much you want to make as a trader monthly